-The University Ombuds Office provides conflict management services to the entire University community.
-The Ombudsperson is defined as an informal, impartial and independent resource for individuals seeking assistance or information in pursuit of the resolution of a conflict or problem related to their work, studies, or residence at the University.
+The University Ombuds Office provides alternative conflict management services to the entire University community.
+As a designated "neutral", the Ombudsperson is defined as an informal, impartial and independent resource for individuals seeking assistance or information in pursuit of the resolution of a conflict or problem related to their work, studies, or residence at the University.
 The Ombudsperson will listen to all sides of an issue and may advise, coach, mediate, refer, counsel, or negotiate.